patextreme/midnight-anoncreds-poc/README.md

 ### Limitations and Drawbacks

-1. **All proofs are transactions** - Every proof generation requires creating a blockchain transaction, which consumes space and incurs transaction fees, making the approach costly for frequent verifications.
+1. **All proofs are transactions** - Every proof generation requires creating a blockchain transaction, which consumes space and incurs transaction fees, making the approach cost-ineffective for frequent verifications or Merkle tree updates..

-2. **Holder computation requirements** - The computational burden on holders can be significant, often requiring the use of Midnight's proof-server infrastructure to handle the complex zero-knowledge proof generation.
+2. **Holder computational requirements** - The computational burden on holders can be significant, often requiring the use of Midnight's proof-server infrastructure to handle the complex zero-knowledge proof generation..

 3. **Wallet complexity** - Instead of a simple SSI wallet with basic signature capabilities, this approach requires a Midnight wallet with additional key management, increasing the complexity for end users.

-4. **Deviation from Anoncreds specification** - This implementation uses a custom revocation mechanism that is not compatible with the standard Anoncreds specification, meaning other ecosystem participants cannot verify these proofs using existing tools.
+4. **Deviation from Anoncreds specification** - This implementation uses a custom revocation mechanism that is not compatible with the standard Anoncreds specification, meaning other ecosystem participants cannot verify these proofs using existing tools..

 ### Open Exploration Areas

-**Transaction Binding to Presentations**
+**Transaction Binding to Presentations:**
 How to properly bind the transaction to the presentation context.
 Potential approaches include:
 - Holder proving ownership of the wallet making the transaction
 - Including presentation-specific metadata in the transaction
 - Using cryptographic mechanisms to link the proof to specific verification contexts

+**Midnight as StatusList Storage**
+A simple StatusList implementation might be more efficient and cost-effective with some privacy trade-offs.
+The list can be encoded as sparse entries, making it space-efficient for ledger storage.
+Midnight smart contract primitives should provide good support for this type of storage pattern..

+**Using Merkle Trees for Non-Inclusion Proof**
+Merkle trees are publicly readable, so with a carefully designed tree structure, verification might not require a transaction to prove an entry's inclusion in the tree.
+This would allow verifiers to use the publicly available tree to perform checks without creating transactions..